yeoman/yeoman.io/app/codelab/install-packages.md

   <p class="input-group" ng-repeat="todo in todos">
 ```

-We’ll also add some inline css in order to show a move cursor so it’s clear that we can move todo items:
+Let's also add some inline css in order to show a move cursor so it’s clear that we can move todo items:

 ```html
 <p class="input-group" ng-repeat="todo in todos" style="padding:5px 10px; cursor: move;">
 ```

 The full todo list markup looks like this now:

 ```html